 Basically just a sophisticated version of the neti pot, a nasal irrigation system works through a combination of humidifying and rinsing actions—but with an added pulsating feature that aims to clear thick mucus out of nasal passages more thoroughly.

 Medicated nasal spray

-Over-the-counter medicated nasal sprays such as Afrin ($15 for 3; amazon.com) work very well as short-term decongestants, says Dr. Lane.
+Over-the-counter medicated nasal sprays such as Afrin ($7; amazon.com) work very well as short-term decongestants, says Dr. Lane.
 But if the spray is used for more than three or four days straight, the body can start to require more of it, more often, in order to continue benefiting from its symptom-relieving effects.

 Prescription steroid nasal sprays such as Flonase can reduce inflammation without the same rebound issues.

 Steam therapy is a "very potent" decongestant, says Dr. Lane.
-"It's probably why a bowl of chicken soup works so well."
-(Check out our 7 Healthy Chicken Soup Recipes.)
+"It's probably why a bowl of chicken soup works so well," since you're often huddled over a big bowl sniffing in the

 RELATED: The Health Benefits of Steam